plucky-ci/plucky-plugin-manager/readme.md

     return;
   }
   const {
-    async,
     ssh
   } = plugins;
-  // Here you can do something with async and ssh now });
+  // Here you can do something with ssh now
+});
 ```